 The farm is also showing people what small-scale, sustainable agriculture looks like.
 At a time when most farms are large businesses specializing in a single crop or animal, Gale Woods raises cattle, pigs, sheep, chickens, turkeys, hay and a variety of vegetables, which are sold to 70 families who pay for a season through a model called community-supported agriculture.

-"We're far more diversified than
+"We're far more diversified than most farms today," Reese said.

 Instead of being fed grain in a feedlot, these farm animals forage.
 Chickens co-exist with cattle in the pasture and eat the grubs in the cow pies.
 Pigs root for vegetation in fallow garden plots, making the soil more fertile for the following season's vegetables.